-Choose a Career That You Like – Not What Your Parents Like
+Choose a Career You Like – Not What Your Parents Like

 Old habits die hard – I began preparing a few days before my lecture on the American Dream at the United States Consulate in China.
 Staying up past midnight for many days, I revised, re-researched, added, removed and finally submitted the Powerpoint slides for the big day.
 The last time I had given a speech there was on Breaking the Glass Ceiling in America and I was so nervous that I vowed not to put myself through it again – except fear was an imagined terror because I enjoyed it so much that I decided to do it again.